-The Division of Humanities and Fine Arts at UC Santa Barbara is proud to announce a set of summer courses under the Creative Computing Initiative, generously supported by alumnus Ross Dowd (Class of 1994, English and Political Science).
+The Division of Humanities and Fine Arts at UC Santa Barbara is proud to announce that a set of summer courses will be offered in 2022 under the Creative Computing Initiative, generously supported by alumnus Ross Dowd (Class of 1994, English and Political Science).
 The initiative encourages undergraduate students to develop more technical literacy in an increasingly computerized world but also to forge more personal, imaginative, and critical connections to computationally based media and technology.
-Through this new initiative, students are invited to explore a series of connected courses focused on digital technologies and their contexts.
+Through this initiative, students are invited to explore a series of connected courses focused on digital technologies and their contexts.

 Scholarships of $1,000 are also available to help offset the unit fees, with the potential for more for those students in need.
-To apply, please prepare a 300-500 word essay explaining why are you interested in this course, specifically, and/or the Creative Computing Initiative, generally.
+To apply, please prepare a 300-500 word essay explaining why are you interested in a course, specifically, and/or the Creative Computing Initiative, generally.
 You may also share any information about pressing financial need, though this is optional.
 Use your UCSB NetID to log in to the scholarship application portal and upload your essay for consideration.
-Award decisions will be made on a rolling basis, but no later than May 17 (for Session A) or July 11 (for Session B).
+Scholarship applications will be accepted until May 15 (for Session A courses) or July 24 (for Session B courses).
+Award decisions will be made on a rolling basis.
 Students may also be eligible to receive more than one scholarship when taking more than one Creative Computing course.